What skills do kids actually need for Kindergarten readiness?

 The playground is awesome.
 Playing with toys is super fun.
 Sitting at a desk learning to write letters?
 Not so fun sometimes.

-Kids need to have an ability to self-entertain, to be able to keep themselves occupied when the going gets slow.
-This means limiting screens (TV, iPads) that do the work for the child and take the child away from play as much as possible.
+Kids need to have an ability to self-entertain and to be able to keep themselves occupied when the going gets slow.

 Remember, a child who is bored at school is not necessarily an unchallenged child or a gifted child.
 All children get bored at school regardless of their academic skill level.
 Even gifted children get bored in school while learning academically rigorous and challenging material (think Advanced Trig… no matter who you are, that gets boring).

-Life is inherently boring at times, but we can mitigate this boredom by helping children develop self-entertaining and independent play skills.
+Life is inherently boring at times, but we can mitigate this boredom by helping children develop self-entertaining skills.

 This has far reaching implications into adulthood and it is so important: let’s have resilient kids.

 Let’s raise kids who know that failing happens, that failing isn’t the end of the world, and that failing means you get to try again.
-It’s OK to fail.
+It’s okay to fail.

 Help your child learn strategies to handle the disappointment.